jbostoen/iTop-custom-extensions/wip/extensions/jb-reportgen/readme.md

 ## Setting report title
 * To determine the title, you can specify the report title between the <title> tags.
 This is what will be shown in iTop.

+## Show as button instead of menu item
+In the <html> attribute, add data-report-trigger attribute with value of 'button'.
+Current possible values: 'menu' (default), 'button'.

 ## Using iTop language strings
 * If you want to use iTop Language strings, you can!
 There's a Twig Filter named dict_s in templates.